Grimes-Gif/Biomarker-depp/README.md

 ## Methodology

 ### Data types
 Our first task was to go about trying to decide what measurements would be most useful to building a psychiatric classifier.
-Naturally neuro imaging and EEG data came to mind as they are both non-invasive and risk free.
-However, in our search we found that securing MRI and fMRI images was extremely difficult with many studies being blocked behind a paywalls, not providing enough scope to be a psychiatric classifier, or providing a sparse amount of data points, most of these issues likely being a result of the high expenses that come with operating and owning neuroimaging technology.
-Due to these limitations, we setteled for using EEG datasets, which is much more inexpensive to perform and use.
+Neurological imaging and EEG data came to mind as they are both non-invasive and carry minimal risk.
+However, in our search we found that securing MRI/fMRI images was extremely difficult with many studies being blocked behind a paywalls, not providing enough scope to be a psychiatric classifier, or providing a sparse amount of data points.
+Due to these limitations, we setteled for using EEG datasets, which is much less expensive to perform and use.

 ### Dataset